Peter Mayhew: Other work

 Outside Star Wars, Mayhew appeared in the 1978 horror film Terror, directed by Norman J. Warren.
 In the English version of Dragon Ball GT: A Hero's Legacy, he provided the voice for Susha.
 He also appeared in Yesterday Was a Lie.

 Books

 Mayhew wrote two books for younger audiences: Growing Up Giant, which explains that being different is a strength instead of a weakness, and the anti-bullying book for children My Favorite Giant.
+He wrote the introduction for Dark Horse's Star Wars: Chewbacca.
+This comic book series published in 2000 follows Chewbacca's death in the 1999 Legends novel, The New Jedi Order: Vector Prime.
+(Note: In 2014, the Expanded Universe (including Vector Prime) was rebranded Legends; in contrast with the Legends continuity, Chewbacca appears and survives in the sequel trilogy set decades after Return of the Jedi.)

 Personal life

 Mayhew moved to Wheathead Lane, Keighley, West Yorkshire, in 1987.
 He invested in and worked at a timber yard just over the City of Bradford border in South Craven, North Yorkshire.
 He became a supporter of Keighley Rugby Union Football Club.

 Mayhew married Mary Angelique "Angie" Luker (née Cigainero), a native of Texas, in 1999.
 The two lived in Boyd, Texas, United States, where he had moved to in 2000.
 Peter was the stepfather to Mary's three children.
 It was reported that his wife would head his namesake charity, the Peter Mayhew Foundation.

 Mayhew became a naturalised citizen of the United States in 2005 at a ceremony in Arlington, Texas.
 In an interview with the Fort Worth Star-Telegram, he joked that he did not get a medal at this ceremony either, a reference to the closing scene in Star Wars during which Luke Skywalker and Han Solo get medals, but Chewbacca does not.
 Mayhew noted in an MTV interview that although Chewbacca does not get a medal in the film, he does have the last line of dialogue, when he roars.

 Mayhew underwent double knee replacement surgery in 2013, having been a full-time wheelchair user for the previous two years and still largely reliant on it at the time of filming The Force Awakens.
 In July 2018, Mayhew announced via Twitter that he had successfully undergone unspecified spinal surgery to improve his mobility, and was recovering.